DiegoVallarino/gehm-firm-survival/README.md

 ##  Synthetic Data Generation with GAN

 To construct the synthetic dataset used in this project, we implemented a **Generative Adversarial Network (GAN)** in PyTorch.
-The GAN learns the joint distribution of firm-level features from the original dataset (`firms_features_clean.csv`) and generates a synthetic dataset (`firms_features_clean_synt.csv`) that preserves key statistical properties while ensuring confidentiality.
+The GAN learns the joint distribution of firm-level features from the original dataset (`real_data.csv`) and generates a synthetic dataset (`firms_features_clean.csv`) that preserves key statistical properties while ensuring confidentiality.

 The training loop alternates between a **Generator**, which creates synthetic firm data from random noise, and a **Discriminator**, which distinguishes between real and synthetic samples.
 After training, the generator is used to produce a full synthetic dataset of firms.